kubernetes-sigs/controller-runtime/designs/component-config.md

 }
 ```

-Usage of this custom `ComponentConfig` type would require then changing the `ctrl.NewFromComponentConfig()` to use the new struct vs the `DefaultControllerConfiguration`.
+Usage of this custom `ComponentConfig` type would require then changing the `ctrl.NewFromComponentConfig()` to use the new struct vs the `DefaultControllerManagerConfiguration`.

 ## User Stories

 ### Controller Author with `controller-runtime` and default type

 - Mount `ConfigMap`
-- Initialize `ctrl.Manager` with `NewFromComponentConfig` with config name and `DefaultControllerConfiguration` type
+- Initialize `ctrl.Manager` with `NewFromComponentConfig` with config name and `DefaultControllerManagerConfiguration` type
 - Build custom controller as usual

 ### Controller Author with `controller-runtime` and custom type

 - Implement `ComponentConfig` type
-- Embed `ControllerConfiguration` type
+- Embed `ControllerManagerConfiguration` type
 - Mount `ConfigMap`
 - Initialize `ctrl.Manager` with `NewFromComponentConfig` with config name and `ComponentConfig` type
 - Build custom controller as usual